Ever since, I’m leery when it comes to “medicated” anything, even the simple tube of medicated lip balm to heal chapped lips.

 5. The ingredients in your lip balm

 I never thought that the ingredients in my lip balm would be the reason for having chapped lips, but it’s true!
-According to this news article:
+According to

 Dr. Monte Meltzer is the chief of dermatology at Union Memorial Hospital in Baltimore.
 He says lip balm often includes ingredients that cause a tingling, such as salicylic acid, phenol and menthol.
 Some of these are exfoliants that cause lips to peel.
 In turn, the lips become thinner and less able to protect against the elements.
 So people need to apply again, and the vicious cycle continues.